tildearrow/furnace/README.md

 get GCC, Git and CMake through your package manager.

+you may also need the following dependencies:

+- libpulse
+- libx11
+- libasound
+- libGL
+- JACK (optional)
+- any other libraries which may be used by SDL

+some Linux distributions (e.g. Ubuntu or openSUSE) will require you to install the `-dev`/`-devel` versions of these.

+having libintl is recommended for locale support, but if it isn't present, Furnace will use its own implementation.

 ## getting the source

 type the following on a terminal/console: (make sure Git is installed)